NS5382 - Applied Diabetes Education and Management

 ||College of Healthcare Sciences

 This subject expands on foundation clinical diabetes knowledge of the aetiology and

-prevention, risk factor screening and management strategies.
-The impact of diabetes
+risk factor screening and management strategies.
+The impact of diabetes across the

-across the lifespan and across cultures is covered including the particular needs
+lifespan and across cultures is covered including the particular needs of Indigenous

-of Indigenous populations.
-Interdisciplinary management processes are also examined
+populations.
+Interdisciplinary management processes are also examined along with the

 - determine the role of the diabetes educator in multidisciplinary team care, care coordination,